andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 </figure>

 Once we start the Shirleys our "high fashion" costume begins to take shape.
-We have 4 passes to go from our casual outfit to full high fashion, which in my case is our old friend Aspen down at the co-op.
+We have 4 passes to metamorphose from our casual outfit to full high fashion, which in my case is our old friend Aspen down at the co-op.
 The first pass I put on my deep-V sweater.
 Second pass comes the sarong.
 Third pass is the purse.
 Fourth pass is the scuba headband, top knot, and colorful shawl lent by